Here are the reporting trends in 2020. Mobile friendly, customization and agile go mainstream.

 In 2018 there was a technologic and cultural change around data.
 From a technological perspective data preparation and data structuring projects are now having a high success rate.
 The market is mature which means it’s easy to find a solution with a good service level.

-The year 2018 has set a new standard for 2019, where companies don’t focus on collecting as much data as possible but more on how they can leverage it”, says Charles Miglietti, President and co-founder at Toucan Toco.
+The year 2018 has set a new standard for 2019 and for 2020, where companies don’t focus on collecting as much data as possible but more on how they can leverage it”, says Charles Miglietti, President and co-founder at Toucan Toco.
 “We’ve seen an amazing transformation inside our client’s companies.

 They actually have a greater understanding of how data can impact their day to day business and how to use it.
 From C-level to middle management we feel like the market has really moved forward.”